proxima-one/docs/Introduction.md

   ##### Audits
   An entity will have data from other sources, it is necessary to be able to audit this data.
 Entities have specific
-  subroutines that take run queries known as "audits", to ensure the validity of their data.
+  subroutines that take run queries known as "audits", to ensure the validity of the data given.

 #### Datasources
 Subgraphs can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps), these are defined as datasources.